Crystals from categorified quantum groups

 \subsection{Serre relations}

-In this section, we present certain (minimal) relations that hold among the operators $e_i$ on $G_0(R)$.
-These are the quantum Serre relations~\eqref{Serrea}.
+In this section we discuss the quantum Serre relations~\eqref{Serrea} which are certain (minimal) relations that hold among the operators $e_i$ on $G_0(R)$.
 We refer the reader to \cite{KL2}, where they prove similar relations (the vanishing of alternating sums in $K_0(R)$) hold on a certain family of projective modules in their Corollary 7.
 Then by the obvious generalization to the symmetrizable case of Corollary 2.15 of \cite{KL} we have